 So, can you sell remixes?
 Can you remix a song legally?
 Well, the short answer is that you can.
-However, wherever in the world you plan to release a remix, a Master Use License is required.
+However, wherever in the world you plan to release a remix, a Master Use License for cover song licensing is required.

 Samples are small elements of a track that have been altered, tweaked or looped to be used in a new song.
 For example, Kanye West’s ‘Gold Digger’ samples Ray Charles’ ‘I Got A Woman’; and Sugarhill Gang’s ‘Rapper’s Delight’ samples Chic’s ‘Good Times’.

-If you are planning to release a song that uses samples, you will need to get hold of both Master Use and Mechanical Licenses for worldwide distribution.
+If you are planning to release a song that uses samples, you will need to get ahold of both Master Use and Mechanical Licenses for cover song licensing for worldwide distribution.

 Here are some of the various forms of copyright that artists need to be familiar with: